hhimanshu/contactz/README.md

 - NodeJS
 - ExpressJS
 - Sequelize (for DB Migrations)
-- Docker (for PostgreSQL container)
+- Docker (for PostgreSQL container) or SQLite (for no database installation.
+This is default mode)

 ### Pre-requisites
 - Install NodeJS